nature theater of oklahoma

 D: But it’s not dangerous anymore, so…

-P: No, nothing you’re going to do… unless you’re preoccupied with that and you’re trying to figure out how can I do that… people are not looking at the history, you know.
+P: No. People are not looking at the history, you know.
 And when we came here, there were people that were ruffling feathers and that’s what was exciting, it was a Mecca of that radicalism in the arts, but that’s gone, that tradition is gone, they don’t even know about those people.
-What people ask us, companies starting out, is ‘can I have your mailing list?’, ‘how do you get to do touring?’ … is that what you’re asking me?
-Get your own fucking mailing list, make good work first and see what happens.
+What people ask us, companies starting out, is ‘can I have your mailing list?’, ‘how do you get to do touring?’
+Is that what you’re asking me?
+Get your own fucking mailing list!
+Make good work first and see what happens.
 People don’t care about the work, they just care about making it.

 K: Making it… not making the work but making, like…

 K: When I first came here as a student the people that, rightly or wrongly, were my idols were not in any way, shape or form making it.
 We would go visit them and they’re living in a shoebox with a cat eating some pizza off the floor.
 There was no illusion that there was any possibility of going anywhere with this.
 You kind of figured out what your day job was going to be and if you really wanted to do it you had to find some other reason.
 I know Richard Foreman toured and the Wooster Group toured but they were twenty years older than me… and it wasn’t like they were rolling in dough or anything.